Amazon AWS, Microsoft Azure, or Google Cloud – What Cloud Platform Should I Consider for My Next SaaS App?

 Scalability is an important factor in choosing a cloud vendor for SaaS applications.
 One should never ignore the future challenges and the need to upgrade or scale.

 Scalability in cloud computing means the infrastructure’s ability to handle the growing or diminishing needs of the business.
-In the traditional server and hosting, there are inconveniences such as having to pay for maintenance, adding additional server space, and interruption in the business operations.
+In the traditional server and hosting, there are inconveniences such as having to pay for maintenance, adding additional server space, and interruptions in business operations.
 All those contribute to unplanned downtime, which is costly for the business.

 An instance is created every time an application is deployed.
 Creating an instance means assigning a server to that app.
 Scaling happens when you assign more instances, which is termed scaling out.
 Scaling higher or bigger instances is called scaling up.